MF Global payout plan approved for creditor vote

 Unsecured creditors of the MF Global parent are projected to recover between 13.4 cents and 39 cents on the dollar, while creditors of its finance unit will receive between 14.7 cents and 34 cents on the dollar.

-Creditors under a $1.2 billion loan, including JPMorgan Chase & Co, will receive between 13.4 cents and 39 cents on the dollar under the plan.
+Creditors under a $1.2 billion loan, including JPMorgan Chase & Co (JPM.N), will receive between 13.4 cents and 39 cents on the dollar under the plan.

 The latest version of the plan includes arguments, raised by JPMorgan earlier this month, that creditors may be getting undercut.
 A portion of the loan facility was transferred from MF’s parent to its finance unit prior to bankruptcy, resulting in the finance unit owing money to both the holding company and the lenders.
 Eliminating that duplication could mean more recovery for the lenders, JPMorgan has argued.